oracle/coherence-operator/docs/user-guide.md

 ## Deploy Multiple Coherence Clusters

 The operator is designed to be installed once on a given Kubernetes cluster.
-This one [Helm release](https://helm.sh/docs/glossary/#release) of the Coherence Operator can monitor and manage all of the Coherence clusters installed on the given Kubernetes cluster.
+[Helm release](https://helm.sh/docs/glossary/#release) of the Coherence Operator can monitor and manage all of the Coherence clusters installed in the given Kubernetes cluster.

 The following commands install the Coherence operator, then install multiple independent Coherence clusters on the same Kubernetes cluster.
 All the clusters are managed by one operator.

+You can refer to [nstalling Multiple Coherence Clusters with One Operator](samples/coherence-deployments/multiple-clusters#installing-multiple-coherence-clusters-with-one-operator) in the samples.

 First, install the Coherence Operator with an empty list for the `targetNamespaces` parameter.
 This causes the operator to manage all namespaces for Coherence clusters.